Calbabreaker/essem.js/README.md

 Then, to develop the library you should use `yarn run dev` which will setup a development server and automatically compiles all the typescript files.

-After you made some changes, you should lint and test the code by doing `yarn run test`.
+After you made some changes, you should use `yarn run lint:fix` to lint the code and run `yarn run build && yarn run test` to test the code.
-This will be with github actions soon.
+This will be automatically ran with github actions on every push.

 To build the documentation from jsdoc: `yarn run docs`